Episodes

 To which the answer is given

-Therefore, let us turn in the Bible to John chapter 14 beginning at verse 15
+Therefore, let us turn in the Bible to the third chapter of Titus beginning at verse 1

 This is the Word of the Lord